 2. Tree Preservatives

 What is generally seen is mild gastrointestinal upset.
 However, if there is bacterial contamination, the potential for gastrointestinal upset can be more significant.

 Guests.
 Winter colds.
 Kids home from school.
 This trifecta of medication exposure dangers calls for extra caution.
-Add this fact that worried pet owners generally can’t remember how much medicine was actually in that little baggie that the pup ate, and you can just feel a headache coming on.
-Any and all medications need to be stored up high or in a locked cabinet.
+Add this fact that worried pet owners generally can’t remember how much medicine was actually in that little baggie that the pup has eaten, and you can feel a headache coming on.
+All medications need to be stored up high or in a locked cabinet.

 courtesy of: ASPCApro.org